D8-X/d8x-cli/README.md

 Do not delete these files, as they are to establish connections to your servers when running individual `setup` subcommands.

-For Linode provider - you need to make sure to provision database instance by yourself and provide the linode database instance id in the setup process.
+For Linode - you need to provision a database cluser and instance by yourself and provide the linode database instance id in the setup process.
 This step is manual due to the fact that database instance provisioning very slow on linode and usually takes around 30 minutes.